Crawford County, Kansas: 20th century

 In the early 20th century, Crawford County was often referred to as the "Little Balkans", because of the many immigrants who came here from that area of Europe.
 They came to work in the mines, industrial work that did not require much English in the beginning.
 This area was the site of a number of illegal bootlegging operations, most of which were organized by immigrants in order to supplement their meager earnings as strip miners.
 During his term, Governor Walter R. Stubbs of Kansas made it his mission to stamp out this practice.
 According to the criminal justice scholar Ken Peak, "The [Little] Balkans drove [Stubbs] absolutely nuts.
 He had his hands full and sent people down to the Balkans to clean it up".
 Despite this crack down, however, the governor was unable to eradicate the crime completely from the area.

 21st century

 On Sunday, May 4, 2003, a violent F4 tornado touched down in western Crawford County, several miles west of Frontenac at around 4:40 p.m.
 The tornado remained on the ground throughout Crawford County until it entered neighboring Barton County, Missouri—traveling a total of 35 mi and ending near Liberal, Missouri.
-The towns of Ringo, Franklin, and Mulberry, all in Crawford County, were devastated.
+The communities of Ringo, Franklin, and Mulberry, all in Crawford County, were devastated.
 The tornado cut a path of destruction roughly one quarter mile wide.
 Several F4 tornadoes hit Kansas, Missouri, and several other states that day, including the Kansas City metropolitan area.
 Six deaths were reported in Kansas, and Governor Sebelius declared much of eastern and southeastern Kansas a disaster area, including Crawford County.